-Together, through Hand in Hand: a benefit for Hurricane Relief, we raised over $62 million to help those affected by the recent hurricanes.
+Together, through Hand in Hand: a benefit for Hurricane Relief, we raised over $62 million to help those affected by the 2017 Atlantic hurricanes.

 An update on Hurricane Maria and Puerto Rico

-10/17/2017 Update: Through the Hand in Hand Fund, we are allocating $7M specifically to aid relief efforts in Puerto Rico.
+10/17/2017 Update: Through the Hand in Hand Fund, we have allocated $7M specifically to aid relief efforts in Puerto Rico.

 Expand to learn more about our Hurricane Maria efforts